ImtiazVision/imtiazvision/README.md

 > An **educated** person learns from his or her own errors, but a **wise** person learns from the mistakes of others.

-> Continue to roll the dice since we can't control the results of our dice rolls, but we can control which dice we roll.

 > Failure is a new chance to start over with fresh thoughts and views.

 > A negative attitude is analogous to a flat tire.
 You're not going to go very far until you modify it.